jspecify/jspecify/docs/docs/spec.md

 >
 > ### The scope of this spec
 >
-> Currently, this spec does not address *when* tools must apply any part of the
+> This spec does not address *when* tools must apply any part of the spec.
+For
-> spec.
-For example, it does not state when tools must check that the
+> example, it does not state when tools must check that the [subtyping] relation
-> [subtyping] relation holds.
+> holds.
 >
 > We anticipate that tools will typically apply each part of this spec in the
 > same cases that they (or `javac`) already apply the corresponding part of the